DNS hijacking

-DNS hijacking, DNS poisoning, or DNS redirection is the practice of subverting the resolution of Domain Name System (DNS) queries.
+DNS hijacking, or DNS redirection, is the practice of subverting the resolution of Domain Name System (DNS) queries.
 This can be achieved by malware that overrides a computer's TCP/IP configuration to point at a rogue DNS server under the control of an attacker, or through modifying the behaviour of a trusted DNS server so that it does not comply with internet standards.

-These modifications may be made for malicious purposes such as phishing, for self-serving purposes by Internet service providers (ISPs), by the Great Firewall of China and public/router-based online DNS server providers to direct users' web traffic to the ISP's own web servers where advertisements can be served, statistics collected, or other purposes of the ISP; and by DNS service providers to block access to selected domains as a form of censorship.
+These modifications may be made for malicious purposes such as phishing, for self-serving purposes by Internet service providers (ISPs), by public/router-based online DNS server providers to direct users' web traffic to the ISP's own web servers where advertisements can be served, statistics collected, or other purposes of the ISP; and by DNS service providers to block access to selected domains as a form of censorship.

 Technical background

 One of the functions of a DNS server is to translate a domain name into an IP address that applications need to connect to an Internet resource such as a website.
 This functionality is defined in various formal internet standards that define the protocol in considerable detail.
 DNS servers are implicitly trusted by internet-facing computers and users to correctly resolve names to the actual addresses that are registered by the owners of an internet domain.